How do you create a community around your game? Well, it’s hard.

 So, let’s apply a step-by-step method to start growing your game’s community without having to splash the cash.

 Let’s start with something straightforward…

 Step 1 – Plan and research

-It gives experienced (and aspiring) developers the opportunity share their knowledge across various facets of the gaming ecosystem, of which creating a community is included.
+You may also be surprised to hear that Reddit has a dedicated GameDev subreddit.
+It gives experienced (and aspiring) developers the opportunity to share their knowledge across various facets of the gaming ecosystem, including creating a community.

 On the other hand…

 If, after six months, you find that you have only shared cat memes and trending hashtags to build your emotional, narrative-heavy game’s community, well then you may want to go back to the drawing board.

 This one is a biggie, so let’s break it up into three chunks: set-up, identification and execution.